Jacqueline Kennedy believed in the Kennedy curse.

 Nowadays, the current great political hope for the family is Rep. Joe Kennedy III, who gained national attention when he delivered the Democrats' response to President Trump's State of the Union address in 2018.
 His father, Joseph Patrick Kennedy II, RFK's eldest son, was also a congressman representing Massachusetts (elected to the seat previously occupied by Teddy Kennedy's dear friend Tip O'Neill) but Joe II stepped away from politics in 1995 after his ex-wife and mother of his twin sons Sheila Rauch wrote a scathing book, Shattered Faith, about Joe getting an annulment without her knowing so he could remarry in the Catholic church.
 (Incidentally, the annulment was overturned years later.)

 "Every time you give a speech, any time you go somewhere, don't you think you're being compared to all the Kennedys that came before you?"
-Joe III told CBS News last year.
+Joe III told CBS News in 2018.
 "On the one hand, yes, I am," he said.
 "On the other hand, how the heck do you compare yourself to President Kennedy on every speech, right?
 You're not gonna be as good!
 It's just not gonna happen!"

 At least he's a generation removed from the one that was really feeling the pressure to take up the mantle of the three revered Kennedy brothers and their towering legacy.